alaahd/consensys-frontend-test/README.md

 - Ability to use modern Javascript frameworks to interact with APIs.
 - Competence with creation and implementation of basic designs.
 - Aptitude with HTML and CSS to create clean, readable and performant code.

+# Introduction

+The aim of the test is to develop a mini-application for managing TODO tasks.

 Using your application we must be able to create, modify and delete a task.